LaBlog/Markdown/README.md

-Marktown Twig Filter for LaBlog
+Markdown Twig Filter for LaBlog
 ===============================

 A simple plugin for LaBLog (Also works stand-alone with the twig template engine.).